datacarpentry/wrangling-genomics/_episodes/03-automation.md

 see why we want to automate this.

 We've also used `for` loops in previous lessons to iterate one or two commands over multiple input files.
-In these `for` loops you used variables to enable you to run the loop on multiple files.
+In these `for` loops, the filename was defined as a variable in the `for` statement, which enabled you to run the loop on multiple files.
 We will be using variable assignments like this in our new shell scripts.

 Here's the `for` loop you wrote for unzipping `.zip` files: